bespoken/bespoken-docs/end-to-end/guide.md

   - "raw.messageBody.directives[0].namespace" : SpeechRecognizer
 ```

 You can play around more with how JSONPath works [here](http://jsonpath.com/).
+Just make sure to wrap your assertion in double quotes if you use these, so that they don't conflict with the YAML syntax.

+Note that the response output from the Virtual Device is much more limited than what your actual skill returns.
+This is a limitation of what is provided by Alexa Voice Service/Google Assistant.
+To test the actual JSON response from your skill, we recommend writing unit-tests - they use the same structure as our end-to-end test but can be run locally and have access to the full skill payload.
+[More info here](/unit-testing/guide/).

 #### Shorthand Properties
-For certain commonly accessed elements, we offer short-hand properties for referring to them.
+We offer short-hand properties for certain commonly accessed elements.
 These are:

 * cardContent - Corresponds to `card.textField`
 * cardImageURL - Corresponds to `card.imageURL`